At a glance: Medicare health insurance in South Carolina

-- Less than a quarter of South Carolina Medicare beneficiaries had Medicare Advantage plans as of 2017.
+- About a third of South Carolina Medicare beneficiaries have Medicare Advantage plans.

 - South Carolina’s high-risk pool offers guaranteed-issue (but very expensive) Medigap plans to people under age 65 who are eligible for Medicare due to a disability.

-- Insurers offer 26 stand-alone Part D prescription drug plans in South Carolina in 2019, with premiums ranging from $14 to $137/month
+- Insurers offer 28 stand-alone Part D prescription drug plans in South Carolina in 2019, with premiums ranging from $13 to $191/month

 - Per-enrollee Original Medicare spending in South Carolina is lower than the national average.